dataiku/dss-plugin-xgboost-version-bump/README.md

-# XGBoost version bumping plugin
+# XGBoost models upgrade plugin

-This Dataiku DSS plugin provides a macro to bump XGBoost models trained with version 0.82 to a format compatible with newer XGBoost versions, including 1.5.2
+This Dataiku DSS plugin provides a macro to upgrade XGBoost models trained with version 0.82 to a format compatible with newer XGBoost versions, including 1.5.2

 ## Release notes